twisterghost/jankbot/README.md

 *Please be sure you understand what you're doing if you use this summary!*

 1. Install [NodeJS 0.10.0 or higher](http://nodejs.org/)
+2. If on Windows, install the [Windows Prereqs](http://dev.jankdota.com/jankbot/Jankbot_Windows_Prereqs.zip).
-2. Make a steam account with at least one purchase on it
+3. Make a steam account with at least one purchase on it
-3. Download Jankbot's source code
+4. Download Jankbot's source code
-4. Unzip it to a folder
+5. Unzip it to a folder
-5. CD to that folder in a terminal
+6. CD to that folder in a terminal
-6. Run `npm install`
+7. Run `npm install`
-7. Run `node config` **or** create `config.json` and use the template above
+8. Run `node config` **or** create `config.json` and use the template above
-8. If you made your own config.json, edit config.json to fit your needs
+9. If you made your own config.json, edit config.json to fit your needs

 ## Running Jankbot